Imatges de pàgina

 EPUB

-specified, towards fuch of the allies on the other fide as fhall accede to
+fpecified, towards fuch of the allies on the other fide as fhall accede to

 it.

-The periods or terms to be fixed for the commencement of the armiftice, in the different quarters of the world, as with refpect to each of the faid allies, are to be regulated in conformity to the ftipulations contained in the 3d article of this convention as between Great Britain and France; and the faid periods or terms are to be reckoned from the day on which the acceffion of fuch power to the armistice fhall have been duly notified by fuch power to the party with whom it is at war.
+The periods or terms to be fixed for the commencement of the armistice, in the different quarters of the world, as with refpect to each of the faid allies, are to be regulated in conformity to the ftipulations contained in the 3d article of this convention as between Great Britain and France; and the faid periods or terms are to be reckoned from the day on which the acceffion of fuch power to the armistice fhall have been duly notified by fuch power to the party with whom it is at war.
 Such notification, duly authenticated by the government on whofe part it is made, may either be tranfmitted directly by couriers or flags of truce, or through the channel of the two contracting parties, to each other reciprocally.
-The naval ports and arfenals of the allies of France are, during fuch armistice, to be placed on the fame footing with thofe of France; and the notices which are to precede the renewal of hoftilities, as well as all other matters relating to fuch armistice, are to be regulated according to the terms of this
+The naval ports and arfenals of the allies of France are, during fuch armistice, to be placed on the fame footing with thofe of France; and the notices which are to precede the renewal of hoftilities, as well as all other matters relating to fuch armistice, are to be regulated according to the terms of this convention.

 propofals which I have been directed to make, and the object of which was to compenfate by a British armiftice the inconveniencies which might refult to France from the eventual prolongation of the German armistice, that I cannot take upon myself to admit them without previously receiving farther inftructions.
-I have therefore complied with your excellency's intentions by tranfinitting to my government thofe two pieces with as little delay as poffible.
-I have the honour to be, with the most respectful confideration, &c. Отто.
+I have therefore complied with your excellency's intentions by tranfmitting to my government thofe two pieces with as little delay as poffible.
+I have the honour to be, with the most respectful confideration, &c.

 (Signed)